 The first step is to underline some definitions of innovation.
 From an economic point of view, it is interesting Schumpeter's definition "a new combination of means of production, or a new function of production, generated by spontaneous and discontinuous changes" (Zanini, 2000).
-If we compare this definition with the one proposed by the anthropologist De Sardan, we can observe that, while Schumpeter focus on the production patterns, De Sardan tries to propose a broader definition: he states that innovation is "a graft of new technologies, knowledge and organization's model, on known technologies, knowledge and organization's model" [De Sardan, 1995].
+If we compare this definition with the one proposed by the anthropologist De Sardan, we can observe that, while Schumpeter focus on the production patterns, De Sardan tries to propose a broader definition: he states that innovation is "a graft of new technologies, knowledge and organization's model, on known technologies, knowledge and organization's model, on known technologies, knowledge and organization's model.

-13 We report here only those correlations for which we can exclude, at a confidence level of at least 90%, that the two variables are statistically independent.
+&lt;sup>13 We report here only those correlations for which we can exclude, at a confidence level of at least 90%, that the two variables are statistically independent.